tnewcomb20/meplan.github.io/README.md

 # Usability Evaluation

-A usability evaluation plan specific to MePlan, the digital planner software, would be tailored to its features and functionality.
-Here's an example of a usability evaluation plan for MePlan:

 ## MePlan Usability Evaluation Plan

 ### Project Overview
-- **Project Name:** MePlan Usability Evaluation
-- **Project Goals:** Assess the usability and user-friendliness of the MePlan digital planner application.
+- **Project Goals:** Assess the usability and user-friendliness of the MePlan digital planner website.
 - **Project Description:** MePlan is designed to help students manage their homework, assignments, academic responsibilities, and integrate with Google Calendar.
 The evaluation aims to identify usability issues and gather user feedback for improvements.

 ### Usability Evaluation Objectives